In rural West

 has been removed from his body and is being kept alive by something similar

 doctor has made the first small incisions to remove the head of the Second Victim.

 Skinner, with his gun, stops them.
 Scully enters, saying

 that Mulder is outside, but immediately realizes that she needs to act to

 save the Second Victim.
+She turns off the equipment keeping the head of the First Abductor alive.
 Skinner goes out to Mulder, puts his jacket

 around him, and holds him to help warm Mulder as he considers how to get